PavithraVijaykumaar/WebScrapping-Autoline-API/README.md

 # WebScrapping-Autoline-API

-This project is based on webscrapping a webpage named `Autoline` which finds and lists the details of reused cars in the mentioned city.
-For accessing the details in the webpage, `cURL` is used for sending HTTP request to the webpage using the `requests` library in python.
-After successfully establishing a connection, the necessary datas are received from the webpage.
-Two cities namely `California` and `Monowa` are selected for fetching of car details.
-The scrapped datas are converted into `pandas` Dataframe and is stored as an `Excel` sheet.
-For deploying the scrapped data, `FastAPI` is used for connecting to a localHost and display the details.
-After successfully retrieving the data from the localhost, the details is deployed in `Render` cloud platform and API is generated for retrieving the data deployed in the cloud.
+This project centers around web scraping the webpage "Autoline" to extract and list the details of used cars in specific cities.
+To access the webpage's details, we use the `cURL` method to send an HTTP request through the `requests` library in Python.
+Upon establishing a successful connection, we retrieve the necessary data from the webpage.

+The project focuses on two cities, namely "California" and "Monowa," from which car details are fetched.
+The scraped data is then converted into a `pandas` DataFrame and stored as an Excel sheet for further analysis.

+For deploying the scraped data, we utilize `FastAPI` to establish a connection with the localHost and display the details.
+After successfully retrieving the data from the localhost, we deploy the information to the `Render` cloud platform and generate an API for accessing the data stored in the cloud.

 ## About the libraries used